 19. You feel compelled to get things done.
 You often write to-do lists, and you enjoy checking things off them.
 If you don’t have a goal to work toward, after a while, you feel lost and bored.

 20. When you’re passionate about something, it feels like nothing can stand in your way.
 The INFJ motto is, “The impossible takes just a little bit longer.”

 21. Other people see you as wise, insightful, and almost spiritual.
 They often come to you for advice and emotional support.
 You relish your role as the “wise one,” and you like being needed.
 But sometimes it becomes too much.
 You’re an introvert, for crying out loud, and sometimes you just wish everyone would solve their own problems and leave you alone for a while.

 Still not sure what your personality type is?
-We recommend this free personality test from our partner Personality Hacker.
+We recommend this free personality test from Personality Hacker.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.

 Learn more: My True Type: Clarifying Your Personality Type, Preferences & Functions, by Dr. A.J.
 Drenth